mabnhdev/snappy-daemon-demo/README.md

 2. When a snap installation fails, cleanup is incomplete.

-   This snap fails to install, but the test-notify daemon is left running and orphaned.
+   This snap fails to install, but other started daemons are left running and orphaned.

 3. Snappy also hangs when instatiating test-forking.